 Norwich boasts some of the finest medieval architecture in Britain, with its cathedral, Norman castle, city walls, half-timbered houses and intricate network of winding medieval streets.
-The impressive cathedral spire dominates a city with an abundance of things to do.
-Inside the castle is a fascinating museum, the stunning modern architecture of The Forum is home to the Origins attraction and the American Memorial library.
+The impressive cathedral spire dominates a city with an abundance of things to do and Norwich Castle contains a fascinating museum.
 The Castle Mall and Chapelfield shopping centres, together with the traditional shopping streets and the extensive street market make Norwich one of the premier shopping centres in the UK.

 A short drive from the Beechwood lies the Norfolk Broads, Britain's finest wetland.
 An extensive network of rivers and shallow lakes with small waterside villages, can be visited by car but is best discovered by boat.
 Day boats can be hired from one of the many boatyards.

-Close by are the renowned gardens at East Ruston Old Vicarage, 20 acres of coastal garden just waiting to be explored.
+Close by are the renowned gardens at East Ruston Old Vicarage, 20 acres of coastal gardens just waiting to be explored.

 Norfolk Time to Explore